Buje: Demographics

 According to the 2021 census, its population was 4,441 with 2,087 living in the town proper.

 The population of the whole administrative area of the Town of Buje in 2011 was 5,182, with 2,671 in the titular settlement itself.

 Languages

 According to the 1921 census, there were 7,341 residents who used Italian as their habitual language and a few dozen others, as opposed to 1910 when around 6520 people used Italian, and 580 Croatian and Slovene.

 According to the 2011 census, 58.39% of the town's population had the Croatian language as their mother tongue, and 33.25% had the Italian language.

 Buje has a high number of Italians, and an Italian language school, the "Leonardo da Vinci".
 It was 50% Italian in 1991, when the town's limits included Grožnjan/Grisignana.

-Italian is an official language alongside with Croatian: in fact, although the Government of the Republic of Croatia does not guarantee official Croatian-Italian bilinguialism, the statute of Buje/Buie itself guarantees it.
+Italian is an official language along with Croatian: although the Government of the Republic of Croatia does not guarantee official Croatian-Italian bilingualism, the statute of Buje/Buie itself guarantees it.
 Preserving traditional Italian place names and assigning street names to Italian historical figures is legally mandated and carried out.